11 February 2025

 The National Apology acknowledged the long-term impact past laws, policies, and practices had upon Aboriginal and Torres Strait Islander peoples, particularly members of the Stolen Generations and their kin.

-The National Apology was a momentous turning point, demonstrating the importance of acknowledging past wrongs in paving the road to reconciliation in Australia.
+This was a momentous turning point in Australia's history, demonstrating the importance of acknowledging past wrongs in paving the road to Reconciliation in Australia.

 Image: Two adult women and three children walk across a sandy plain with their backs to the camera.